Distributional Evaluation of Generative Models via Relative Density Ratio: Theoretical Analysis

 \begin{theorem} Under Assumption \ref{asm:sample_size_ratio} to \ref{asm:general_entropy}, $|\hat H^2-H^2(\bP\|\bQ)|\overset{\as}{\to}0$, $\|\hat g_n^{1/2}-g_0^{1/2}\|_{L^1(\bQ)}\overset{\as}{\to}0$ and $\|\hat g_n^{-1/2}-g_0^{-1/2}\|_{L^1(\bP)}\overset{\as}{\to}0$. \end{theorem} This proof of Theorem \ref{thm:consistency} follows the proof of Theorem 1 in \cite{Nguyen2010-xb}, whose theory is based on the Kullback-Leibler divergence, with adaptation to the squared Hellinger distance.

-Note that Assumption~\ref{asm:general_entropy} is a commonly used assumption when $\cG^{1/2}-g_0^{1/2}$ is replaced by some general functional class $\cF$.
-However, this assumption characterizes the size of the functional class in a probabilistic statement through empirical measures $\bP_n,\bQ_m$.
+Note that Assumption~\ref{asm:general_entropy} is a commonly used assumption when $\cG^{1/2}-g_0^{1/2}$ is replaced by some general function class $\cF$.
+However, this assumption characterizes the size of the function class in a probabilistic statement through empirical measures $\bP_n,\bQ_m$.
 In the following Lemma~\ref{lem:entropy_bound}, we show that a bounded bracketing number with the population metric $L^1(\bP)$ implies that the entropy number with the empirical metric $L^1(\bP_n)$ is of the order $o_P(n)$.